-Each workbook is divided into sections that togeth of the knowledge and understanding hauired for that unit Level 5.
-Management and Leadership.
-Each section start with a clear set of objectives that identify the ckground knowledge to be covered, and the management kills in high place that enable you to demonstration is knowledge.
-You cannot have to complete the sections in the court the appear in the workbook, but you should try to the are seen seessment questions at the end of each section that all you was heck your progress.
-You may want to discuss your a swell to the self-assessment questions with you manage or a cheague.
+Each workbook is divided into pections that togel.
+To der the knowledge and understanding in uired for that unit Level 5 Management and Leadership.
+Each section starth with a clear set of objectives that identificance ockground knowledge to be covered, and the management kills in the kplace that enable you to demonstration is knowledge.
+You cannot have to complete the sections in the court the appear in the workbook, but you should try to the are semissessment questions at the end of each section that a manage to the self-assessment questions with you manage or a cheague.